pangpang20/docs.getdbt.com/website/docs/reference/snapshot-configs.md

 :::tip

 Configuring snapshots in YAML is recommended for new snapshot configurations.
 If you have existing snapshots using the `.sql` config, they'll continue to work as expected.
 When you're ready to migrate to YAML, we recommend:
-1. Creating a backup copy of your snapshots (or using version control)
+1. Creating a backup copy of your snapshots.
 2. Converting the configurations one at a time, testing as you go
 3. Using `alter` statements as needed to ensure table consistency or using a script to apply the `alter` statements